 Creating optimized versions of your site

 Scaling your site to an international level is a perfect way to use WordPress multisite.
 WordPress multisite is a feature built into WordPress that allows you to intertwine several WordPress sites together through the use of subdomains and subdirectories.
 You can even manage these additional sites from the WordPress admin area.
-Check out our beginner’s guide to WordPress multisite for more information.

 It’ll take a lot of work, and maybe even a bit of money, but what you’ll want to do is translate each and every word on each and every page of your site for every country or language you want to target.
 You’ll use WordPress multisite to create these additional sites using a subdomain (site.example.com) or a subdirectory (example.com/site).